yo-goto/obsidian-card-view-mode/README.md

 ## Other Features

-Card colors and background color are configurable in the settings tab.
+Card colors, background color, card shapes are configurable in the settings tab.

 ![setting tab](resource/screenshot.png)

-- You can globally turn on/off this plugin with a command at any time
+- You can globally turn on/off this plugin with a command at any time.
-- You can custmize card colors & background color
+- You can custmize card design(colors, corner radius, drop shadow).

 ## Compatibility
 - [Sliding Panes (Andy Matuschak Mode)](https://github.com/deathau/sliding-panes-obsidian)